 Benefits of Telework

-by Jane Anderson, director of the Midwest Institute for Telecommuting Education (MITE), for the Winter 2010 issue of Nonprofit News
+by Jane Anderson, director of the Midwest Institute for Telecommuting Education (MITE)

 Many Minnesota nonprofits are discovering the benefits of allowing employees to do at least some of their workload at home instead of going into the office.
 With today’s technological advances, nonprofits have the opportunity to accommodate more flexibility for their valuable employees and reduce their carbon footprint.
 Telework (also known as telecommuting), in which employees work from home or a remote location some or all of the time, can be a good option for organizations of all sizes.